Luca Zipoli

 Pronouns: he/him Ā· lui/tu

 A native of Rome (Italy), Luca Zipoli was trained at the distinguished Scuola Normale Superiore in Pisa, where he attended both the undergraduate and the graduate program.
 Prior to joining Bryn Mawr, he researched and taught as a Visiting Scholar at Princeton and at New York University, and had the opportunity to improve his Italian education through a full interaction with world-class international universities.
+In addition, he was appointed as Fellow of the Italian Academy at Columbia University for the Spring of 2025.

 His main area of specialization is the literary culture of late medieval and early modern Italy, which he addresses in a broadly interdisciplinary perspective, privileging the intersections of fields such as history and visual arts, comparative literature and trans-medial studies, book history, and gender studies.
 The relationships between historical events, religious beliefs, and literary culture in Renaissance Florence are the main concern of his book-length project, titled Around The Magnificent: Poetry, Magic and Religion in Early Modern Florence, which he is currently developing from his Ph.D. dissertation.